 President, Borghese Investments, Aventura, FL, United States

 Trish Blasi is president of Borghese Investments, a developer and adviser to commercial real estate owners and investors.
 Borghese is actively engaged in the construction and redevelopment of mixed-use and retail assets, including value-added projects and urban high streets.
 Formerly president of Terranova Corp., Blasi is an active ICSC member, serving as chairman of the association’s National Economic Policy Committee, as a member of its Foundation Board, and as its first National Lead Ambassador.
 Additionally, she has been co-chairman of its Open Air Centers Committee, chairman of the Southern Division Government Relations Committee and the Florida state director.
 She is a member of the Urban Land Institute, serves on the editorial advisory board of NAIOP’s magazine and is a faculty member of the Center for Education.

-Divisional Vice-Present – Real Estate, Walgreens, Greater Chicago, IL, United States
+CEO - Americas, Real Estate, The Instant Group, Chicago, IL, United States

 Executive Director/Chief Executive Officer, Suria KLCC SDN BHD, Kuala Lumpur, Malaysia

 Andrew Brien is CEO of Suria KLCC and a management committee member at Malaysia’s KLCC Property Holdings Berhad.
 Before joining Suria KLCC, Brien held state and national management positions at Colgate-Palmolive, Lendlease Corp., Westfield Holdings and others.
 He is an active ICSC member and has pursued the growth of shopping center education in Southeast Asia.
 He is chairman of the ICSC Asia-Pacific Advisory Board, having served on this board while being ICSC’s Malaysia director.

 Global President, Retail CBRE, Inc., San Diego, CA, United States